-Vertigo is the terrible and unsettling sensation of having your environment whirl around you or the feeling that you are spinning out of control even though you’re not actually moving at all.
-If you’ve ever ridden a spinning amusement park ride or played a game of “dizzy bat”, you can understand firsthand what vertigo feels like.
-However, for true vertigo sufferers, this feeling can happen for seemingly no reason, all of a sudden, at any time.
+Vertigo is the terrible and unsettling sensation of having your environment whirl around you.
+It could also be a feeling that you are spinning out of control even though you’re not moving.
+If you’ve ever ridden a spinning amusement park ride, you can understand firsthand what it feels like.
+However, for true sufferers, this feeling can happen for seemingly no reason, all of a sudden, at any time.

 It’s important to understand that vertigo is not its own diagnosis.
-Rather, vertigo is a symptom that occurs with many diseases and conditions, and it’s essential to understand where it’s coming from in order to take the right approach to care.
+Rather, it is a symptom that occurs with many conditions.
+It’s essential to understand where it’s coming from in order to take the right approach to care.
 The two most common categories of vertigo are usually labeled as either central or peripheral.
-In short, the difference between central vertigo and peripheral vertigo is the source of where the symptom of vertigo is coming from.
-Central vertigo is directly related to issues within the central nervous system (CNS), while peripheral vertigo is typically caused by problems in the inner ear.
+In short, the difference between central vertigo and peripheral vertigo is the source of where the symptom of spinning sensation is coming from.
+Central vertigo is has to do with issues within the central nervous system (CNS).
+On the other hand, peripheral vertigo is typically due to problems in the inner ear.

 By and large, central vertigo is less common than its counterpart, peripheral vertigo.
 Central vertigo’s cause lies within the central nervous system.
 It is usually linked to irregularities in blood-flow and lack of proper oxygenation of the tissues of the CNS.
 Some of the more frequent causes of central vertigo include:

-- Multiple Sclerosis (MS): Multiple sclerosis is an unpredictable disease of the central nervous system which causes the erosion of the myelin sheath that surrounds nerve tissue.
+Multiple sclerosis is a disease that causes the erosion of the myelin sheath that surrounds nerve tissue.
 This leads to impaired CNS function that can cause a variety of neurological symptoms, including vertigo.

-- Vestibular migraine: Vertigo and dizziness is a complaint that approximately 40% of migraine sufferers report.
-Vestibular migraine may also be referred to as migrainous vertigo, migraine-associated vertigo, or migraine-associated dizziness.
+Vertigo and dizziness is a complaint that approximately 40% of migraine sufferers report.
+Vestibular migraine may also be referred to as migraine-associated vertigo, or migraine-associated dizziness.

-- Vascular disease: Any condition that has a negative effect on blood flow has the potential to result in vertigo.
+Any condition that has a negative effect on blood flow has the potential to result in a false sense of spinning.
 Atherosclerosis (plaquing in and hardening of the arteries), hypertension (high blood pressure), aneurysm (a weakening in the lining of an artery wall that balloons out and causes leakage), and embolism (blood clot in an artery that can become dislodged and migraine to the brain or vestibular system) are all examples of vascular diseases that can lead to central vertigo.

-- Stroke: A stroke occurs either from abnormal bleeding on the brain (hemorrhagic) or from a lack of oxygen to brain tissue (ischemic).
+A stroke occurs either from abnormal bleeding on the brain (hemorrhagic) or from a lack of oxygen to brain tissue (ischemic).
 A stroke is an urgent medical emergency, and vertigo can be one of the first symptoms to arise.
-If there are other stroke symptoms present, such as facial drooping or impaired speech, immediate emergency care should be sought out.
+If facial drooping and impaired speech are present, immediate emergency care should be sought out.
 Transient ischemic attacks, or “mini” strokes, are also a possibility.

 The inner ear plays a big part in your body’s ability to maintain its sense of balance.
 Inner ear, or vestibular dysfunction, often leads to peripheral vertigo.
-The most common conditions associated with peripheral vertigo are:
+The most common conditions associated with it are:

-- Labyrinthitis: Your inner ear contains a network of fluid-filled canals and sacs that are known as the labyrinth, which aids in both hearing and balance.
+Your inner ear contains a network of fluid-filled canals and sacs that make up the labyrinth, which aids in both hearing and balance.
 Infections, usually viral (but sometimes bacterial), can cause inflammation of the labyrinth and result in vertigo, tinnitus, and hearing loss.

-- Head or neck trauma: The onset of vertigo frequently occurs in the months or years following a head or neck injury, such as whiplash or concussion.
-Vertigo is a common symptom seen in post-concussion syndrome as well.
+The onset of vertigo frequently occurs in the months or years following a head or neck injury, such as whiplash or concussion.
+Vertigo is a common symptom that occurs in post-concussion syndrome as well.